aslagle/reactive-table/README.md

 * `showColumnToggles`: Boolean.
 Adds a 'Columns' button to the top right that allows the user to toggle which columns are displayed.
 (Note: there aren't translations for this button yet - please [add one](#internationalization) if you're using it.)
 Add `hidden` to fields to hide them unless toggled on, see below.
 Add `hideToggle` to a field to exclude it from the toggle list.
 Default `false`.
 * `useFontAwesome`: Boolean.
 Whether to use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons.
 Requires the `fortawesome:fontawesome` package to be installed.
 Default `true` if `fortawesome:fontawesome` is installed, else `false`.
 * `enableRegex`: Boolean.
 Whether to use filter text as a regular expression instead of a regular search term.
 When true, users won't be able to filter by special characters without escaping them.
 Default `false`.
 (Note: Setting this option on the client won't affect server-side filtering - see [Server-side pagination and filtering](#server-side-pagination-and-filtering-beta))
+* `ready`: ReactiveVar(Boolean).
+When using ReactiveTable.publish on the server, pass in a ReactiveVar for ready on the client and it will be updated to true or false so you can check if the subscription is ready.
 * `noDataTmpl`: Template.
 Template to render in place of the table when the collection is empty or filtered to 0 rows.
 Default none (renders table header with no rows).
 * `multiColumnSort`: Boolean.
 Whether to enable sorting with multiple columns based on the order the user clicks them.
 Default: `true`.
 * `class`: String.
 Classes to add to the table element in addition to 'reactive-table'.
 Default: 'table table-striped table-hover col-sm-12'.